AOHF92/SpringAheadTimesheetAutomation/docs/SETUP_GUIDE.md

 ---

 # 🚀 2.
-Quick Start (Recommended for Regular Users)
+Quick Start

 This is the easiest way to use the tool — **no Python required**.